LordNoteworthy/cpu-internals/README.md

 * The VMM configures a VMCS using the VMREAD, VMWRITE, and VMCLEAR instructions.
 * A VMM can use a different VMCS for each VM that it supports.
 * For a VM with multiple Logical Processors(LPs) or Virtual CPUs (vCPUs), the VMM can use a different VMCS for each vCPU.

+##### Discovering Support For VMX:
+* Before system software enters into VMX operation, it must discover the presence of VMX support in the processor.
+* This is achieved by executing cpuid (1) and checking if ECX.VMX (bit 5) = 1, them VMX operations is supported.
+* The VMX architecture is designed to be extensible so that future processors in VMX operation can support additional features not present in first-generation implementations of the VMX architecture.
+* The availability of extensible VMX features is reported to software using a set of VMX capability MSRs.